 Because you are (likely) working on a consignment basis, the world is not going to come crashing down if you miss a release date or have to cancel an album – you don't have to answer to the distributor.
 Also, many of these distributors have non-exclusive deals so that you can stock your releases at several of them.

 These kinds of distributors choose to work with you much the same way a label chooses to work with a band.
 They will be closely involved with your release schedule, working with you to make sure promo is happening in advance of the release date and coming up with good release dates for your albums.
 They will have the inside track on when other releases are coming out, so they can steer you toward a date when you will not be overpowered by a big-ticket album.
-This is the ideal kind of distribution for several reasons:
+This is the ideal kind of distribution.

 These distributors take an active role in selling your album into the shops.
 They will have sales teams working the phone and going around visiting record shops trying to convince them to stock your release.
 You will be working with a dedicated label manager who is familiar with your entire catalog and has an interest in seeing your records sell.
 M&D deals may be available.